Spearville, Kansas

 Oklahoma outlaw Bill Doolin.

-By 1890, the irrigation Canal was no longer a viable way to use the Arkansas River water.
+By 1890, the irrigation Canal was no longer viable for using the Arkansas River water.
 Afterward, it became known as “Soule’s Folly.”
 Some of its remains still grace the landscape in Ford and Gray Counties.
-For years, irrigators attempted in vain to salvage the Eureka canal by using pumps, but too much water was lost from evaporation and leakage.
-After changing ownership numerous times “Soule’s Elephant” was totally abandoned in 1921.
-However, the project paved the way for more successful efforts at irrigation which is now common and vital to agriculture in the region.
+For years, irrigators attempted in vain to salvage the Eureka Canal by using pumps, but too much water was lost from evaporation and leakage.
+After changing ownership numerous times, “Soule’s Elephant” was abandoned in 1921.
+However, the project paved the way for more successful efforts at irrigation, which is now standard and vital to agriculture in the region.

 On November 1, 1892, outlaw Bill Doolin and his Wild Bunch gang proved that the Wild West had not yet been tamed in Ford County.
-On that day, Doolin and two members of his gang robbed the Ford County Bank in Spearville of $1,697 in cash and over $1,500 in treasury notes.
-After the robbery, the gang fled with gang member Oliver “Ol” Yantis to Oklahoma.
+That day, Doolin and two gang members robbed the Ford County Bank in Spearville of $1,697 in cash and over $1,500 in treasury notes.
+After the robbery, the gang fled to Oklahoma with gang member Oliver “Ol” Yantis.
 Yantis was soon found and was killed in a shootout on November 29, 1892, in Orlando, Oklahoma.
 Other gang members would be on the run for months and years.
 It wouldn’t be until August 25, 1896, that he was finally tracked down by famed U.S. Deputy Marshal Heck Thomas near Lawson, Oklahoma.
 In the ultimate gunfight that occurred, Doolin was shot and killed.

 Reenactment of the Doolin robbery at the Ford County Bank in Spearville, Kansas, 1890s.